MY WORKBENCH & TEST AREA

 EL34 Sherman Audio Amplifiers - new 2021 photos

-A Classic of the Classic designs, Mullard 5-20's, never released commercially, published in the Mullard Book
+A Classic of the Classic designs, Mullard 5-20's, never released commercially, published in the 1959 Mullard Book

-The few who have actually built them, have likely faced adversity and lots of joy
+The few who have actually built them, have likely faced adversity and tons of joy

 The sound is unlike any "Push-Pull EL34" with astounding performance & musicality